syspulse/trunk3/README.md

 ### Lag (to prevent reorg-ed data)

-It will return blocks in past from lastest block at the depth of `lag` parameter
+It will produce stream from lastest block at the past block depth of `lag` parameter.
+For example, lag=1 will stream block 99 when latest block is 100.
+Thus if 100 is reorged, it will not be streamed but replaced with a new 100.
+NOTE: Ethereum PoS reorgs are usually 1 block deep.

 ```
 ./run-trunk.sh -e block.eth -f http://geth:8545 --delimiter= --block=latest --lag=2